tgroshon/tommygroshong.com/content/posts/leading-effective-teams.md

 ---
 ## Introduction

-What does it mean for a React team to be effective?
+What does it mean for a Software Engineering team to be effective?
 Productive?
 Happy?
 Impactful?
-Since moving back into management after a several year hiatus, this has been on my mind a lot.
+This has been on my mind a lot as I've stepped into management in this part of my career.
 I've begun to collect my thoughts into this post.
-Many of the ideas apply to projects of any kind, but some of the advice I'll give will be tailored specifically to React projects and teams.
+Many of the ideas apply to projects of any kind, but some of the advice I'll give will be tailored specifically to software projects projects and teams.
 Many of the ideas here build off of this earlier article ["Good Software from the Software Engineer's Perspective"](https://tommygroshong.com/posts/engineering-perspective-on-good-software/) where I analyze the things that make an Application "good".